paaauuu10/ft_irc/README.md

 Description
 -----------
 This project involves creating an IRC server in C++98 that handles multiple clients simultaneously with non-blocking I/O operations.
-The server implements core IRC functionality including authentication, channel operations, and operator commands.
+The server implements core IRC functionality including authentication, channel operations, and operator commands

 Features
 --------